-- ٠ If a student continues to display behaviour in a faculty 'remove room' against the behaviour policy after a C4 removal to another classroom, call out staff will be called using ClassCharts. - Students will issued a C5, which will be logged on ClassCharts. - Students will be escorted to R&R by the allocated member of call out staff. - The pupil will remain in R&R until the end of the day and complete a 60 minute detention in R&R.
+- If a student continues to display behaviour in a faculty 'remove room' against the behaviour policy after a C4 removal to another classroom, call out will be called using ClassCharts. - Students will issued a C5, which will be logged on ClassCharts - Students will be escorted to R&R by the allocated member of call out staff. - The pupil will remain in R&R until the end of the next social time.
+For example, a student who enters R&R at 11am (during period 3) will remain in R&R until after the end of lunch time for their year group.